The Digital Actuary Conference (Virtual Summit)

 And again, I applied this same thinking when pulling together The Digital Actuary Conference Virtual Summit.

-On the face of it, running a virtual conference doesn't seem so hard.
-Come up with an idea, approach some speakers, put it all on a website, tell people there's an actuarial conference event happening and voila!
+On the face of it, running a virtual actuarial conference doesn't seem so hard.
+Come up with an idea, approach some speakers, put it all on a website, tell people there's an actuary conference event happening and voila!

 However, like most things in life, the reality is very different.
 There were a lot of moving parts and disparate things to think about.
 A nice playground for someone who prefers to play in the realm of being an actuarial generalist, rather than a specialist.